Kaiyrly/eb-1a/1-process/README.md

 - [Dec 7, 2023](#day-7) - Received the email with the case number, the 15-day deadline started.
 - [Dec 14, 2023](#day-14) - Petition approved, received the approval email.
 - [Dec 15, 2023](#day-15) - Paper notice of approval issued.
-- [Dec 19, 2023](#day-19) - NVC received the case from USCIS, issued the Welcome Letter, and requested further documents.
+- [Dec 19, 2023](#day-19) - NVC received the case from USCIS, issued the Welcome Letter and requested further documents.
 - [Dec 28, 2023](#day-28) - Received scans of the paper notice of approval and NVC Welcome Letter from my mail agent.
 - [Jan 11, 2024](#step-7-civil-documents) - My US mail agent printed and mailed further civil documents to NVC.
 - [Jan 16, 2024](#day-47) - Civil documents delivered to the PO box.